lesaint/damapping-samples/maven-project/README.md

 </dependency>
 ```

+## With Java 6 or when autodiscovery is disabled

 For the following reasons, it might be necessary to explicitly declare DAMApping annotation processor:
-* module is compiled with Java 1.6
+* module is compiled with Java 6
 * another annotation processor is already declared explicitly in the maven-compiler-plugin
     - declaring explictly annotation processor disables auto discovery
     - so, DAMApping annotation processor has to be declared explicitly as well